 TIP: Learn how to create and manage Automation Rules in your Community so that you can add and remove users in Security Groups.

-If your Thrive Community is AMS-managed, it's important to note that you cannot manage Member permissions (IsMember) with Automation Rules.
+If your Higher Logic site is AMS-managed, it's important to note that you cannot manage Member permissions (IsMember) with Automation Rules.

 CMS security settings